trbnb/MvvmBase/README.md

 * `onDestroy()`
 Will be called when the instance is about to be destroyed.
 This should be used to clear references to avoid memory leaks.

 The ViewModel also implements LifecycleOwner which allows LiveData, rx.Observable, etc. to cancel listeners, subscriptions and others automatically.
+The only possible states are `State.INITIALIZED` and `State.DESTROYED`.
+The latter is set after `onDestroy` was called.

 ## BindableProperty<T>